 Plant beet seeds ¾ inch deep, about 1 inch apart in rows that are 12 inches apart.
 The seeds will germinate in 5 to 8 days.
 Each beet seed is actually a cluster of seeds.
 You’ll need to thin the seedlings to 4 to 6-inch spacing once the plants are 4 inches high.
 Keep beets mulch to control weeds and keep the plants evenly moist, which prevents zoning in the beetroot.

 Unlike some root vegetables, beets take well to transplanting.
 So if you really like beets, you can transplant the thinnings into a garden spot that previously held radishes earlier in the season.

-Bok choy is a hardy annual from the same plant family as kale, though they look nothing alike.
+Bok choy is a hardy annual from the same plant family as kale, another easy to grow vegetable, though they look nothing alike.
 Bok Choy germinates when soil temperatures are between 50 and 80°F. Plant bok choy 8 to 12 inches apart in rows 18 to 30 inches apart.
-While bok choy can handle a little frost, night time temperatures below 50°F for a week or more, will cause the plants to bolt into flower, when warm temperatures return.
+While bok choy can handle a little frost, nighttime temperatures below 50°F for a week or more will cause the plants to bolt into flower, when warm temperatures return.

 Wait until your last frost date to direct seed bok choy into the garden or cover the plants with a heavy row cover like this one to protect the young plants.